beldenge/Zenith/zenith-language-model/README.md

-corpus.text.input.directory | ${user.home}/Desktop/corpus | Input directory for any plain text files to be imported corpus.xml.input.directory | ${user.home}/Desktop/2554/2554/download/Texts | Input directory for any XML files to be imported (currently only supports the British National Corpus) corpus.output.directory | ${user.home}/Desktop/zenith-transformed | Output directory for the post-processed corpus text data from which it is then used to build the language model language-model.filename | ${user.home}/Desktop/zenith-model.csv | Filename where the language model data will be stored (CSV only) markov.letter.order | 5 | Order of the Markov model (essentially the n-gram size) ngram.persistence.batch-size | 1000 | The n-gram data is written to the language model in batches for performance reasons, and it can be tuned here
+corpus.text.input.directory | ${user.home}/Desktop/corpus | Input directory for any plain text files to be imported corpus.xml.input.directory | ${user.home}/Desktop/2554/2554/download/Texts | Input directory for any XML files to be imported (currently only supports the British National Corpus) corpus.output.directory | ${user.home}/Desktop/zenith-transformed | Output directory for the post-processed corpus text data from which it is then used to build the language model language-model.filename | zenith-model.csv | Filename where the language model data will be stored (CSV only) markov.letter.order | 5 | Order of the Markov model (essentially the n-gram size) ngram.persistence.batch-size | 1000 | The n-gram data is written to the language model in batches for performance reasons, and it can be tuned here